 Churches Uniting in Christ Help Ministry brings the downtown churches together to assist persons in our community in danger of having their utilities disconnected for lack of payment.

 Volunteers from each congregation meet at different times during the month to interview persons in need of assistance and to help them pay their utility bills.
-The monthly schedule for those needing assistance is recorded and can be listened to by dialing 270-842-4307.
+The monthly schedule for those needing assistance is recorded and can be found by calling the 211 assistance line.